Placement Testing for the Class of 2027 will open on April 15, 2023.

-Incoming students must complete the mathematics and foreign language placement exams from home.
+Incoming students must complete the mathematics and world language placement exams from home.
 No outside books or other resources can be used while taking these exams.
-It is essential that you take placement tests so that you have the opportunity to register for a math and/or foreign language at orientation.
 Not taking placement tests could impact your ability to register for certain courses.
-All students are required to complete the placement tests for math and foreign language by Thursday, June 1st.

 Math Placement Tests

-All students are required to take at least one course in mathematics or statistics to fulfill Loyola's core curriculum (except MA*004 and MA*109).
-Instructions for taking the math placement tests are available below:
+All students are required to take at least one course in mathematics or statistics to fulfill Loyola's core curriculum (except MA*005).

-- Login to the WebWork site through Inside.Loyola.edu/mathplacement.
+- Login to the math placement test through ALEKS Placement Exam

-Placement results will be discussed by the student’s advisor on the second day of summer orientation.
+Placement results will be discussed with an advisor during orientation.